VM Copy

 • There are no failover or failback possibilities for a VM copy.

-VM copy jobs use the same infrastructure components as backup jobs (for details, see Backup Architecture).
+VM copy jobs use the same infrastructure components as backup jobs (for details, see Backup Infrastructure for Backup).
 In addition to available scenarios, you can also copy VMs to a target folder on any server or host connected to the backup server.

 Related Topics